Rhizophora apiculata: Commercial uses

-Common Uses

-It was and still is an integral aspect plant that has been exploited due to its availability and quality of timber.
+R. apiculata has a wide range of commercial uses due to its availability and quality of timber.
 Currently there are plantations preexisting that allow for R. apiculata to be farmed and transformed into charcoal; resulting in renewable energy alongside potential income sources.
-Amongst the physical uses associated with the wood of R. apiculata the bark itself is also rich in a chemical Tannin commonly used to strengthen fishing lines, ropes and nets.
-Amongst this the bark also acts as a leather tanning and antidote to dysentery (intestinal inflammation).

-Medicinal Purposes

-Due to R. apiculata being rich in Tannin the chemical extracts from bark, roots and leaves naturally inhibits a variety of fungal infections; for instance Ethanol extracts from R. apiculata inhibit Candida albicans, a common type of yeast infection.
-As seen within Baishya et al. (2020) extraction procedures include drying, shortly followed by grinding the bark, leaves and roots, the organic solvents will be used in crude extraction followed by a rotor evaporator.

-Indigenous Practices

-Due to these factors it's been hypothesised that the spread of the species east was assisted by indigenous people.
-Aboriginal used R. apiculata for food; harvesting mangrove worms, medically; to treat sores and for ceremonial armbands however due to the chemical composition of the bark it was also used as firewood.

 Rare hybrid

-When bred with 'bakauan bato' (Rhizophora stylosa), the product is a rare hybrid species of mangrove, called "Rhizophora x lamarckii", which was discovered on April, 2008, by Filipino scientists in Masinloc, Zambales.
+When bred with 'bakauan bato' (Rhizophora stylosa), the product is a rare hybrid species of mangrove, called "Rhizophora x lamarckii", which was discovered in April 2008, by Filipino scientists in Masinloc, Zambales.
 Only one tree was found on Panay Island in Western Visayas, while 12 were discovered in Masinloc, and they have an average diameter of 5.5 centimeters and height of 6 meters.

-In Maldives Rhizophora apiculata is commonly mistaken by locals with Rhizophora mangle.
-This species of plant is only found in Kaafu Atoll Hura.
+In the Maldives, Rhizophora apiculata is commonly mistaken by locals with Rhizophora mangle.
+This species of plant is only found in Huraa island of Kaafu Atoll.